hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

     white:   '0x1d1f21'
 ```

+#### Cursor Style

-The cursor from a block to a beam, for a modern look:
+Change the cursor style from a block to a beam for a modern look:

 ```yml
 cursor: